Katrina Hercules Katrina Hercules

 Childhood Nurturing: The Foundation Of Emotional Fitness

-In this article, we explore why emotional fitness begins long before adulthood in the earliest experiences of nurturing we receive as children.
+In this article, we explore why emotional fitness begins with the earliest experiences of nurturing we receive as children.
 Much like a fragile seedling, a child’s emotional world depends on care, stability, and connection.
-When that nurturing is missing, the impact lingers—not just as memories, but as emotional imprints that shape how we experience safety, belonging, and self-worth for the rest of our lives.
+When that nurturing is missing, the impact lingers as emotional imprints that shape how we experience safety, belonging, and self-worth for the rest of our lives.

 Read More